agrawalprash/ep2014/proposal.md

 ## Description

-Jigna aims to provide an easy way to create rich user interfaces for Python applications using web technologies like HTML, CSS and Javascript, as opposed to widget based toolkits like Qt/wx or native toolkits.
-It provides a seamless two-way data binding between the Python model and the HTML view so that the view is always in sync with the model and can interact with it.

 Let us say we have a nice model written in Python (specifically, in [Traits][1]):

     from traits.api import HasTraits, Str, on_trait_change